masinde70/TheJourneyToDataScience/README.md

       * Learning resources
    - Build
       * work on related projects
-      * work on weeked projects
+      * work on weekend projects
-      * Use public datasets or compile your own(e.g webscrapping)
+      * Use public datasets or compile your own(e.g. scrapping)
       * Compete on Kaggle
    - Explain
      * Explain your model to others